 Step by Step Migration from RHEL 7.4 to CentOS 7.4

-In this post, I’m going to use the CentOS Migration Guide, updated for the CentOS 7.4 release, to convert a vanilla RHEL 7.4 installation to CentOS 7.4.
+I’m going using the CentOS Migration Guide, updated for the CentOS 7.4 release, to convert a vanilla RHEL 7.4 installation to CentOS 7.4.

 As always, there are risks associated with any system-level change, so we recommend taking a backup of the system immediately prior to attempting the migration, just in case something does go wrong and the system needs to be restored to its present state.
 We also recommend testing the migration procedure on non-production systems first so that issues can be caught and remedied prior to migrating your production environment.
 It’s also wise to schedule a larger maintenance window than you think you’ll need to provide an additional buffer in case there are issues in production that were not encountered in non-production.

 CentOS provides a Migration Guide online.
 One more word of caution regarding this Migration Guide is that this document, and therefore the listed package versions, are not necessarily up-to-date.
 For instance, you would probably need to update the URLs for the centos-release, centos-release-notes, centos-indexhtml, redhat-logos, yum and yum-plugin-fastestmirror packages for these instructions to work.

 System migration is ultimately performed via the ‘yum upgrade’ command (CentOS packages have a higher versioning than the same package in RHEL) so not only will your system be migrated, it will be updated simultaneously!
 Let’s verify that we’re on a RHEL 7.4 system: